0kadak/sakurazaka-member-img-dl/README.md

 # sakurazaka-member-img-dl
-Download current members' artist images
+Download current Sakurazaka46 members' artist images

 ## How to use
 1. Download or clone `scrape.py`
 2. In shell, cd to the same directory of `scrape.py`
 3. Run `python scrape.py`
-4. Images are downloaded in `/img`
+4. Images are downloaded in `/img`.
+Filenames are kanji names of each member.

 ## Requirements
 - Should work with any version of python3 and on any os, as is without additional installs.